Ladder99/ladder99/setups/README.md

 **vmc** is the 'default' setup, which comes with the MTConnect Agent - it supplies simulation data to the agent, which can be viewed in a browser.

-**ccs-pa** is a work in progress, the main testing ground for the pipeline.
+**ccs-pa** is the main testing ground for the pipeline, a work in progress.

 **mazak-mill** is another work in progress.